mysteryx93/AviSynthShader/README.md

 strength: How agressively we want to run SuperRes, between 0 and 1.
 Default=1.

 softness: How much smoothness we want to add, between 0 and 1.
 Default=0.

-hqdownscaling: True to downscale using Bicubic, false to downscale using Bilinear.

 upscalecommand: An upscaling command that must contain offset-correction.
 Ex: """nnedi3_rpow2(2, cshift="Spline16Resize")"""